stevearc/pypicloud/doc/topics/storage.rst

 Files
 -----
 This will store your packages in a directory.
-It's much simpler and faster to set up if you don't need the redundancy and reliability of S3.
+It's much simpler and faster to set up if you don't need the reliability and scalability of S3.

 Set ``pypi.storage = file`` OR ``pypi.storage = pypicloud.storage.FileStorage``
 OR leave it out completely since this is the default.